industrialdev/sassquatch/packages/theme/README.md

 # Sassquatch

-An in development sass based component library with heavy emphasis on accessibility.
+An in development sass and javascript based component library.

 ## Get Started